opensearch-project/documentation-website/_opensearch/install/upgrade-overview.md

 ### Cluster restart upgrade

-OpenSearch administrators might choose a restart upgrade if they aren't comfortable performing maintenance on a running cluster, or if the cluster is being migrated to different infrastructure.
+OpenSearch administrators might choose a restart upgrade if they aren't comfortable performing maintenance on a running cluster, if the cluster is being migrated to different infrastructure, or if they manage their cluster with [Docker Compose](https://github.com/docker/compose).
 During a rolling upgrade, only a single node is offline at any point in time.
 The cluster restart upgrade, however, involves stopping all nodes in the cluster, performing the upgrade, and starting the cluster back up.